-Sets of severity condi-tions Warming Vulnera bility and exposure Effective adapta-tion Confidence level (as in your RKR text) Broadly applicable versus specific (G for broadly applicable, S for specific) Traceability (cf. key sentences in RKR as- sessment text) 1 Н Н Not fully assessed М G (C, EV, A) 'Severe risks generally occur at the nexus of high levels and rates of anthropogenic-driven change in climate hazards (16.2.3.2), concentrations of people and things that societies value such as physical and intangible assets, non-climate hazards such as sediment mining and ecosystem degradation (3.4.2.1), and the reaching of adaptation limits (16.4) (medium evidence, high agreement).'
-AND 'Consequently, the combination of high warming, continued coastal development and low adaptation levels will challenge the habitability of many low-lying coastal communities in both developing and developed countries over the course of this century ( limited evidence, high agreement )' RKR-A (Risk to Jow-Iving 2 L н н н S (C, EV) 'In some Arctic communities and in communities reliant on warm-water coral reefs, even 1.5-2°C warming will lead to severe risks from loss of habitat and ecosystem services (3.4.2.2; CCP6) (high confidence)' AND "In some contexts, () even lower warming will induce severe risks to habitability, which will not necessarily be offset by ambitious adaptation (limited evidence, medium agreement)" (A) 'In some contexts () even lower warming will induce severe risks to habitability, which will not necessarily be offset by ambitious adaptation (limited evidence, medium agreement)" (A) 'In some contexts () even lower warming will induce severe risks to habitability, which will not necessarily be offset by ambitious adaptation (limited evidence, medium agreement)' AND about the example of atoll islands: 'habitability transitions from Moderate-to-High under RCP2.6 for most island types (urban and rural) to High to Very High under RCP8.5, even under a high adaptation scenario, due to declining sediment supply, increased annual flooding, and other drivers.' coasts) 3 L Н L М S (C) Refers to 'already severe' and therefore to warming as of today, here considered in the 'Low warming' category.
-(EV) 'In some contexts, climate risks are already considered severe (medium evidence, medium agreement)' AND 'Catastrophic examples that may foreshadow the future include Hurricane Sandy in 2012 (Strauss and al. 2021) and super Typhoon Haiyan in 2013 ( &gt;6,000 deaths and inequities in access to safe housing) (6.2.2, 6.3.5.1)' AND 'Some of the largest fish-producing and fish-dependent ecoregions have already experienced losses of up to 35% in marine fisheries productivity due to warming.'
-AND 'Critical transport infrastructure is already suffering from structural failures in polar regions, for instance, due to permafrost thaw and increased erosion associated with ocean warming, storm surge flooding and loss of sea ice' AND 'While difficult to measure, current climate-driven losses to (Indigenous) knowledge, traditions and well-being, indicate such risk as already severe in some regions (limited evidence, medium agreement), jeopardising communities' realisation of their rights to food, health and culture.
-In the Arctic, climate-driven changes to ice and weather regimes have substantially affected traditional coastal-based hunting and fishing activities, and where permafrost thaw, SLR and coastal erosion are contributing to threatening cultural sites'.
-(A) As for (C), 'Low adaptation' category is used to describe adaptation efforts as for today RKR-B (Risk to terrestrial and marine ecosystems) 1 М Н L М G (C) 'Ten percent of biodiversity globally at risk of extinction, abrupt impacts like local biodiversity loss (10% at risk of extinction) and mass population mortality events, and ecological disruption due to novel species interactions, are all projected at global warming levels below 4°C, with insular systems and biodiversity hotspots at risk below 3°C (medium confidence).'
-(EV) ?
-(A) 'Adaptation potential for many of these risks is low due to the projected rate and magnitude of change, and to the requirement of significant amounts of land for terrestrial ecosystems'
+I RKR-A (Risk to low- lying coasts) 1 Н Н Not fully assessed М G (C, EV, A) "Severe risks generally occur at the nexus of high levels and rates of anthropogenic-driven change in climate hazards {16.2.3.2}, concentrations of people and things that societies value such as physical and intangible assets, non-climate hazards such as sediment mining and ecosystem degradation {3.4.2.1}, and the reaching of adaptation limits {16.4} (medium evidence, high agreement)."
+AND "Consequently, the combination of high warming, continued coastal development and low adaptation levels will challenge the habitability of many low-lying coastal communities in both developing and developed countries over the course of this century (low evidence, high agreement)" H H H S (C, EV) "In some Arctic communities and in communities reliant on warm-water coral reefs, even 1.5-2°C warming will lead to severe risks from loss of habitat and ecosystem services {3.4.2.2; CCP6} (high confidence)" AND "In some contexts, () even lower warming will induce severe risks to habitability, which will not necessarily be offset by ambitious adaptation (low evidence, medium agreement)" (A) "In some contexts () even lower warming will induce severe risks to habitability, which will not necessarily be offset by ambitious adaptation (low evidence, medium agreement)" (A) "AND about the example of atoll islands: "habitability transitions from Moderate-to-High under RCP2.6 for most island types (urban and rural) to High to Very High under RCP8.5, even under a high adaptation scenario, due to declining sediment supply, increased annual flooding, and other drivers."
+3 L Н L M S (C) Refers as "already severe" and therefore to warming as of today, here considered in the "Low worming" category.
+(EV) "In some contexts, climate risks are already considered severe (medium evidence, medium agreement)" AND "Catastrophic examples that may foreshadow the future include Hurricane Sandy in 2012 (Strauss and al. 2021) and super Typhoon Haiyan in 2013 (>6,000 deaths and inequities in access to safe housing) {6.2.2, 6.3.5.1}" AND "Some of the largest fish-producing and fish-dependent ecoregions have already experienced losses of up to 35% in marine fisheries productivity due to warming."
+AND "Critical transport infrastructure is already suffering from structural failures in polar regions, for instance, due to permafrost thaw and increased erosion associated with ocean warming, storm surge flooding and loss of sea ice" AND "While difficult to measure, current climate-driven losses to (indigenous) knowledge, traditions and well-being, indicate such risk as already severe in some regions (low evidence, medium agreement), jeopardizing communities' realization of their rights to food, health and culture.
+In the Arctic, climate-driven changes to ice and weather regimes have substantially affected traditional coastal-based hunting and fishing activities, and where permafrost thaw, SLR and coastal erosion are contributing to threatening cultural sites".
+(A) As for (C), "Low adaptation" category is used to describe adaptation efforts as for today.
+RKR-B (Risk to terrestrial and marine ecosystems) 5 M Н L M G (C) Ten percent of biodiversity globally at risk of extinction, abrupt impacts like local biodiversity loss (10% at risk of extinction) and mass population mortality events, and ecological disruption due to novel species interactions, are all projected at global warming levels below 4°C, with insular systems and biodiversity hotspots at risk below 3°C (medium confidence)."
+(EV)?
+(A) "Adaptation potential for many of these risks is low due to the projected rate and magnitude of change, and to the requirement of significant amounts of land for terrestrial ecosystems"